misje/opencti-wazuh-connector/docs/source/usage.rst

    Start an investigation from a case

-The resulting investigaton is yours only, completely private unless you explicitly share it with team members.
+The resulting investgation is yours only, completely private unless you explicitly share it with team members.

 Clicking on entities gives you information about the selected entity, and